Preparing a Generation of Christian Leaders for Tomorrow

 Jacquelyn joined Grace Community School in Spring of 2020 and serves as the Development Manager, Annual Programs and Planned Giving.
 Prior to Grace, she stayed at home with her girls.
 Previously, she worked at the Texas A&M Foundation in gift planning.
 Jacquelyn received her bachelor’s degree in Marketing from Texas A&M. She and her husband, Jared have three daughters that attend Grace Community School.
 They are members of Marvin United Methodist Church.

-Development Manager of Annual Programs and Alumni
+Development Manager, Annual Programs and Alumni

-Development Manager of Annual Programs and Alumni
+Development Manager, Annual Programs and Alumni

 FAQs